mozilla-lockwise/lockwise-addon/docs/metrics.md

 These are the metrics we currently collect regarding the state of the user's login storage.

 - `loginCount` (SCALAR_TYPE_COUNT).
 Current count of the number of items in the user's login storage.
 If possible, this scalar should be set upon opening either the doorhanger or full extension interface.

-- `loginsAccessedAllTime` (SCALAR_TYPE_COUNT).
-Running total of logins accessed (copied, revealed) through the extension interface or doorhanger.
-Should never be reset.
+It need not be set "in the background" in the absence of any user interaction with the app.

 - `loginsAccessed` (SCALAR_TYPE_COUNT).
-Total of logins accessed (copied, revealed) since last ping through the extension interface or doorhanger.
-TODO: in native code scalars are automatically reset when a new ping is cut.
-Will that happen for us?
+Total of logins accessed (copied, revealed) during the last telemetry session.

-Note that if the preceding two scalars are going to cause engineering headaches its possible to obtain equivalent values from the event telemetry (its just more work).

 ## List of Planned Metrics Events